Dionuta/Sprint-Challenge-React-Wars/Answers.md

      When state update so do our components making them 'reactive'.

 1. Describe props.
-    Props are that data that we pass around that our users will interact with.
+    Props are the data that we pass around that our users will interact with.